|Trail Features:||Outstanding views, Alpine Lake|

 Just beyond the Iceberg Lake Trailhead hikers will immediately turn right at a junction to access the short connector trail that leads to the Ptarmigan Trail.
 This connector trail is a fairly steep climb, gaining roughly 185 feet in only a quarter-of-a-mile.
 However, once on the Ptarmigan Trail, the gain in elevation is much more moderate.

 Upon reaching the Ptarmigan Trail junction, hikers should turn left.
-A turn to the right will lead you back down to the Many Glacier Hotel.
+A turn to the right will lead you down to the Many Glacier Hotel.

 Along the upper reaches of the connector trail, as well as on the early sections of the Ptarmigan Trail, hikers will have commanding views of 8851-foot Mt.
 Grinnell and 8436-foot Swiftcurrent Mountain towards the southwest.
 The dominating feature towards the west is 9321-foot Mt.
 Wilbur, and lying towards the northwest, in the direction you're heading, is the Ptarmigan Wall.